-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Togiak is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Togiak isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Togiak are a mix of both white- and blue-collar jobs.
 Overall, Togiak is a city of professionals, service providers and sales and office workers.
 There are especially a lot of people living in Togiak who work in teaching (20.35%), office and administrative support (12.79%) and sales jobs (8.72%).

 Setting & Lifestyle

-One of the nice things about Togiak is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Togiak is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 9.23 minutes getting to work every day.